quandangv/OrangeHRM-Testing/README.md

 To install dependencies, run `npm install` and `npx playwright install --with-deps`

 Afterward, run `npx playwright test` to run all scripts in the `tests` folder.
 To run a specific script, execute `npx playwright test <script.spec.ts>`.
 Other configurations can be set in `playwright.config.ts`

+After the tests are complete, the `playwright-report` folder contains the report files and video recordings.
+The HTML report can be viewed by running `npx playwright show-report`